 Sports Medicine Courses Provided by the Foundation for Orthopaedic Research and Education

-FORE’s sports medicine courses are accredited by the Accreditation Council for Continuing Medical Education, and FORE is also approved by the Board of Certification to provide continuing education for certified athletic trainers.
-Participants can claim CME credits commensurate with their participation in each course’s activities, which include:
+FORE is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians and approved by the Board of Certification to provide continuing education for athletic trainers.
+FORE’ sports medicine courses include:

 - Live surgical broadcasts

 - Case presentations

 Each course covers a range of injuries and orthopaedic issues commonly faced by athletes, such as joint dislocations, cartilage injuries, and total and partial ligament tears.
 Participants learn not only how to diagnose and treat these conditions, but also how to help their patients return to their highest level of activity.
 Attending one of FORE’s sports medicine courses equips participants with the knowledge and decision-making tools needed to deliver more effective and personalized patient care.

 To learn more about our sports medicine courses, contact the Foundation for Orthopaedic Research and Education at firstname.lastname@example.org.